chilidoggca/streams_by_chili/README.md

 ### Troubleshoot

-- If the project does not run because of webpack, double check that you have yarn installed.
-Next, consider reviewing their documentation/issues pages for further problems (https://github.com/rails/webpacker).
+- If the project does not run because of webpacker, double check that you have yarn installed.
+Next, consider reviewing official <a href="https://github.com/rails/webpacker" target="_blank">rails/webpacker</a> documentation/issues pages for further problems.

 - Double check the config files are set up correctly in their corresponding folder paths.